-Welcome to our grammar lesson on how to choose between the verbs ser and estar in Spanish.
+Welcome 😊 to our grammar lesson on how to choose between ser and estar in Spanish.

-Both “ser” and “estar” mean “to be”.
+Both verbs mean “to be”.
 But we use them in different types of sentences.

-At the end you’ll find a Quiz and Exercises for practice.
+You will also find a Quiz and Exercises to practice.

-Before we explain the difference between “ser” and “estar”, let’s review their conjugations in Present Tense:
+Before we learn the different uses of “ser” and “estar”, let’s review their conjugations in Present Tense:

 Uses of “ser”

-In general, ser is a verb for expressing permanent things (things that don’t change).
+ser means “to be”.
+In general we use it for permanent things (things that don’t change).

-That idea is a good start, but it down’t work in every case.
-The student should learn the most frequent uses of “ser”, one by one.
+That idea is a good start, but it doesn’t always work.
+The Spanish student should learn the main uses of “ser”, one by one.

 Date